NoteGio/openrelay/docs/source/topics/design.rst

 microservices find events via Web3, the events are placed on message queues for subsequent processing by other services.

-Python is used for interacting with DynamoDB, which is the current persistent store for order information.
-The OpenRelay team was already familiar and comfortable with Python's DynamoDB libraries, so it seemed an easy choice to get started.
-As we have gotten further into the project, we have deemed that DynamoDB will need to be replaced to achieve some of our additional goals, and replacing DynamoDB will likely involve eliminating Python from the OpenRelay stack.
+Python is used for interacting with DynamoDB, which is the legacy persistent store for order information.
+It has been replaced with a PostgreSQL order book, which is managed by Go services, using GORM to interact with the database layer.

 Service Classifications
 .......................